Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

-To solve the large-cell problem, we designed a cluster model, as shown in Fg.1 (a), to calculate the interlayer magnetic exchange interactions for arbitrary twist angles and translations.
+To solve the large-cell problem, we designed a cluster model, as shown in Figure \ref{fig1}(a), to calculate the interlayer magnetic exchange interactions for arbitrary twist angles and translations.
 The cluster model contains two parallel CrI$_3$ plates, each of them has 13 Cr, 48 I, and 9 Li atoms.
 The radius of the plate is as large as 11.9 \AA.
 The Li atoms are used to balance the electron-losing at the plate edge.
-We have checked the reliability of the cluster models by testing different cluster diameters, choosing different edge structures, and comparing the interlayer exchange interactions with those of periodic models (Supplementary S.2 and S.3).
-The cluster models were set with large amount of different stacking structures, with a 10$\times$10 translation smesh from 0 \AA\, to 9 \AA, eight twist angles in the range of 0$\sim2\pi/3$, and seven interlayer distances from 6.55 \AA\, to 7.53 \AA.
+We have checked the reliability of the cluster models by testing different cluster diameters, choosing different edge structures, and comparing the interlayer exchange interactions with those of periodic models (see the Supporting Information for further details on model testing).
+The cluster models were set with large amount of different stacking structures, with a 10$\times$10 translation mesh from 0 \AA\, to 9 \AA, eight twist angles in the range of 0$\sim2\pi/3$, and seven interlayer distances (between the two Cr-plane) from 6.55 \AA\, to 7.53 \AA.
 The total number of stacking structures is 11200 for $J_{AA}$ and $J_{AB}$.